Rough Heston model as the scaling limit of bivariate cumulative heavy-tailed INAR processes: Weak-error bounds and option pricing: Numerical Results

-To validate the INAR($\infty$)-based simulator and to confront the empirical evidence behind the rough volatility, we examine the implied-volatility (IV) surface produced by our method.
-A key stylized fact is the short-maturity behavior of the at-the-money (ATM) skew: its magnitude increases as maturity shrinks and follows a power-law decay in $T$, a feature that classical models ($\alpha=1$) typically understate.
+To validate the INAR($\infty$)-based simulator, we examine the implied-volatility (IV) surface produced by our method.
+A widely discussed feature in the rough-volatility literature is that rough models generate a steeper short-maturity at-the-money (ATM) skew than classical models, often together with an approximate power-law term structure over some maturity ranges.
+However, the empirical status of a simple power-law ATM skew in equity markets is more nuanced: recent studies show that such a behavior is not uniformly supported across maturities, and rough models need not outperform non-rough or Markovian alternatives when the entire implied-volatility surface is taken into account; see, for example, \cite{guyon2022does,abi2025volatility}.
+Accordingly, the numerical experiment below should be interpreted as a model-implied diagnostic for the rough Heston specification used in this paper, rather than as evidence that a universal market stylized fact is a pure power law.

 Following the simulation setup in Section~\ref{sec:numerical}, we price European calls on a grid of maturities and log-moneyness $k=\log(K/S_0)\in[-0.2,0.2]$.
 For each $(T,k)$ we invert the Black-Scholes formula to obtain IVs.
-Figure~\ref{fig:iv_surface} reports the resulting surface for the roughness specification ($\alpha=0.62$), computed with the same path count and time step used throughout the study.
+Figure~\ref{fig:iv_surface} reports the resulting surface for the rough specification ($\alpha=0.62$), computed with the same path count and time step used throughout the study.
+We consider maturities on the interval $[0,1]$, sampled at monthly grid points.